dpizzuto/DPPQueue/README.md

 DPPQueue
 ===========

-Quick&Dirt solution for a Queue for Objective-C.
+Quick&Dirty solution for a Queue written in Objective-C.

 How to use
 ==========